HOW IT WORKS

 For Level 1 no previous knowledge is required, this is a beginners course and most learners will have no or little knowledge when they begin.

 For Level 2 we accept learners who have some experience of sign or a past qualification and feel confident starting at this level.
 For the beginner student, we would always advise working through the levels in order.
+Please contact us if you would like to join us at Level 2 so that we can have a quick chat to assess your level of learning.

 What do exams entail?

-There are three exams:
+For level 2, there are three exams:

 Sign Together is unlike some training providers in that all of our exams are individual, meaning you will be assessed and given feedback 1-to-1.
 Your tutor will let you know when he/she feels you are ready for your exams so you're not in the dark about whether your sign skills are advanced enough.